 These international health insurance companies provide cover in Germany:

-- ERICON broker (Nationwide broker for German & International health insurance)
+- ERICON broker (Independent Expat broker with access to German & International health insurances)

 - GeoBlue (for US citizens)